-1. Subject to Article 9.9.2 (Tendering Procedures), procuring entities shall publish a notice inviting interested suppliers to submit tenders for each procurement covered by this Chapter.
-The notices shall be published in publications that are widely disseminated and remain readily accessible to the public.
+1. Subject to Article 9.9.2, a procuring entity shall publish in advance a notice inviting interested suppliers to submit tenders for each covered procurement.

-2. The information in each notice of intended procurement shall include, at a minimum, an indication that the procurement is covered by this Chapter, a description of the intended procurement, any conditions that suppliers must fulfill to participate in the procurement, the name of the procuring entity, the address where all documents relating to the procurement may be obtained, and if applicable, any sum payable for the tender documentation, the time limits and address for submission of tenders and the timeframe for delivery of the goods or services being procured.
+2. The information in each such notice shall include, at a minimum, an indication that the procurement is covered by this Chapter, a description of the intended procurement, any conditions that suppliers must fulfill to participate in the procurement, the name of the procuring entity, the address where all documents relating to the procurement may be obtained, if applicable, any sum payable for the tender documentation, the time limits and address for submission of tenders, and the time for delivery of the goods or services being procured.